 If you want to be a legal marijuana user, you must possess a medical marijuana card.

 Click the button below to get your card today;

-Cannabis is one of the few plants that is universally recognized due to its distinctive look and, in some cases, how it has been portrayed in pop culture.
+Cannabis is one of the few plants that is universally recognized due to its distinctive look and, in some cases – its portrayal in pop culture.
 Once only talked about behind closed doors, marijuana is now considered an appropriate topic of conversation in even the strictest of homes.

-Although the FDA has not changed its position on cannabis at this time, the majority of medical professionals will agree the unique properties are well worth further study.
-Marijuana can be used in a number of ways to treat diseases such as cancer, Parkinson’s disease, ALS and even individuals who are battling opioid addiction.
+Although the FDA has not changed its position on cannabis at this time, the majority of medical professionals agree that the unique properties are well worth further study.
+Marijuana can be used in a number of ways to treat diseases such as cancer, Parkinson’s disease, ALS, and even individuals who are battling opioid addiction.

-As in other areas of the state, to obtain a medical marijuana (MMJ) card, individuals must have been diagnosed with at least one disease for a condition that has been approved for treatment.
-Once individuals have been diagnosed, they must be certified by a provider who is licensed with the state’s Department of Health.
+As in the other areas of the state, to obtain medical marijuana (MMJ) card, individuals must have been diagnosed with at least one disease for a condition that has been approved for treatment.
+Once individuals have been diagnosed, they must be recommended by a provider who is licensed with the state’s Department of Health.

 To purchase any cannabis or other products, you must have that card with you.
 Individuals who are under 18 years old must have a parent or legal guardian register as a caregiver.
 Once approved, they will be responsible for helping you purchase and correctly use your medical marijuana.

-Below is the most current list of disease and qualifying conditions that are approved for medical marijuana use.
-If you are suffering, but your condition is not listed, don’t give up hope.
-Since it’s inception, the list has been updated each year to allow more patients access.
+Below is a recent list of diseases and qualifying conditions that are approved for medical marijuana use.
+Don’t give up hope, if your condition is not listed.
+The list has been updated multiple times since its inception.
 Check back periodically to see if it has been added.